gmichokostas/openaq-client/README.md

 cities = client.cities # default params
 cities = client.cities(page: 1, limit: 5)

+all_cities = client.all_cities # returns an Enumerator
+all_cities.detect{|item| item['city'] == 'Berlin'}
 ```

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/openaq-client.
+Bug reports and pull requests are welcome on GitHub at https://github.com/gmichokostas/openaq-client.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License